Jun-Lizst/leo1234jv4/content/posts/review-brain-oscillation.md

 - brain-oscillation
 thumbnailImage: //d1u9biwaxjngwg.cloudfront.net/cover-image-showcase/city-750.jpg
 thumbnailImagePosition: left
-title: The Origin and function of brain oscillation
+title: The origin and function of brain oscillation
 ---

-> Since neurobiologist Hans Berger from German first reported spontaneous rhythmic variations in the human electroencephalogram [Berger 1929].
-Many researchers become fascinated with this phenomenon and try to uncover its mystery.
-This rhythmic variations in brain is generally referred to brain oscillation.
+> Since German neurobiologist Hans Berger first documented spontaneous rhythmic fluctuations in the human electroencephalogram.
+Many scholars become captivated by this phenomena and attempt to unravel its secret.
+This periodic change in the brain is known as brain oscillation.

 <!--more-->

 # Abstract

-Since neurobiologist Hans Berger from German first reported spontaneous rhythmic variations in the human electroencephalogram [Berger 1929].
-Many researchers become fascinated with this phenomenon and try to uncover its mystery.
-This rhythmic variations in brain is generally referred to brain oscillation.
-Here, I reviewed the brain oscillation in two aspect.
-One is the origin of brain oscillation, the generation mechanism of different oscillation types.
-The other is the function of brain oscillation, several cognitive functions that the brain oscillation involved.
+Hans Berger, a German neurobiologist, was the first to observe spontaneous rhythmic fluctuations in the human electroencephalogram [Berger 1929].
+Many scholars become intrigued by this phenomena and attempt to unravel its secret.
+Brain oscillation is the term used to describe these periodic fluctuations in the brain.
+In this section, I will look at the brain oscillation from two perspectives.
+One is the origin of brain oscillation, which is the process that generates different forms of oscillation.
+The other is the function of brain oscillation, which involves various cognitive activities.

 # Introduction

-Around 1929, neurobiologist Hans Berger from German first reported spontaneous rhythmic variations in the human electroencephalogram [Berger 1929].
-After that, many scientists become interested in this phenomenon and start expand this field.
-Over the decades, a lot of studies, supported by largely improved electrical recording and analysis technology, have gathered a wealth of evidence that establish the causal relationship between the generation of different frequencies of specific brain oscillations and neuronal cellular property, network formation [Sanchezvives et al., 2000], specific cognitive function[Headley et al., 2017].
-Neural oscillations was traditionally clustered into classical frequency bands according to result observed in human EEG researches, including delta (1–4 Hz), theta (4–8 Hz), alpha (8–12 Hz), beta (15–30 Hz), gamma (30–90 Hz), and high gamma (>50 Hz) [Cole et al., 2017].
+Around 1929, German neurobiologist Hans Berger reported the first spontaneous rhythmic fluctuations in the human electroencephalogram[[Berger 1929](https://link.springer.com/content/pdf/10.1007/BF01797193.pdf)].
+Following that, many scientists became interested in this phenomenon and began to extend this field.
+Many studies have accumulated a wealth of evidence that establishes the causal relationship between the generation of different frequencies of specific brain oscillations and neuronal cellular property, network formation [[Sanchezvives et al., 2000](https://journals.physiology.org/doi/full/10.1152/physrev.00035.2008?rfr_dat=cr_pub++0pubmed&url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org)], and specific cognitive function[[Headley et al., 2017]()].
+According to the results of human EEG research, neural oscillations have historically been classified into five frequency bands: delta (1-4 Hz), theta (4-8 Hz), alpha (8-12 Hz), beta (15-30 Hz), gamma (30-90 Hz), and high gamma (>50 Hz)[[Cole et al., 2017](https://doi.org/10.1016/j.tics.2016.12.008)].

-# The Origin of brain oscillation
+# The origin of brain oscillation

-How does the brain oscillation being generated?
-This question may haunted the scientists decades.
-Although many researches have been done, there is still no complete and confirmed answer for that.
-Here I dissect the question into the following ones and will reviewed studies that answer the questions or related to that.
+How is the brain oscillation generated?
+This question may have tormented scientists for decades.
+Despite numerous studies, there is still no complete and confirmed answer.
+Here, I will break down the question into the following sections and review research that address or are connected to the questions.

 **1. Are there central brain oscillation generated region and where?**